 Put your ICT idea or solution to the test!

-Fed4FIRE provides a set of tools enabling easy configuration and execution of experimental set-ups on a wide range of Fed4FIRE testbeds.
-These testbeds cover various technology domains, including but not limited to cloud computing, wireless and wired networking, sensor networks, and software defined networking.
-Fed4FIRE testbeds can be fully operated remotely, where the only technical requirement for experimenters is to have standard Internet connectivity.
+Fed4FIRE+ provides a set of tools to enable easy configuration and execution of experimental set-ups on a wide range of Fed4FIRE+ testbeds.
+These testbeds cover various technology domains, including but not limited to, cloud computing, wireless and wired networking, sensor networks, and software defined networking.
+Fed4FIRE+ testbeds can be fully operated remotely, where the only technical requirement for experimenters is to have standard Internet connectivity.

-If you are interested in using the Fed4FIRE facilities to evaluate or characterize your research, development or innovation, our support team is at your service to provide you with the necessary assistance to answer your questions related to the feasibility and applicability of your planned set-up, and will get you started in no time by guiding you through the entire process.
+If you are interested in using the Fed4FIRE+ facilities to evaluate or characterize your research, development or innovation, our support team is at your service to provide you with the necessary assistance to answer your questions related to the feasibility and applicability of your planned set-up, and will guide you through the process to get you started in no time.

 Once you have a clear picture on which experiment you want to run (e.g. to test your prototype or product, service or application, a new protocol or process, etc.) and what you would like to test; which parameters or features you would like to investigate, which problem you would like to solve, technology or solution choice you would like to made, etc…. you should get in contact with us so that we can assist you with: